-“I thought you all should know that the world is ending,” my friend wrote in his Facebook status.
+“I THOUGHT YOU SHOULD ALL KNOW THAT THE WORLD IS ENDING,” my friend wrote on Facebook.
 “The reason the world is ending is because I broke the bananas and poured the yogurt on top instead of slicing the bananas and mixing the yogurt into them.”

-My friend’s 6-year-old boy had asked for some bananas and yogurt for breakfast.
-Unfortunately, my friend was not aware that his wife always slices the bananas and mixes them with yogurt, nor could he anticipate the hell that would be unleashed when he broke the bananas and poured the yogurt.
+My friend’s 6-year-old had asked for bananas and yogurt for breakfast.
+Apparently, his wife always slices the bananas and mixes them with yogurt.
+How could he have anticipated the utter hell that would be unleashed when he broke the bananas and poured the yogurt.
 Oh, the humanity!

-Another friend once posted a photo of his 5-year-old son with tears streaming down his face, mouth wide open, drool pooling around his bottom lip, clearly mid-meltdown.
+Another friend posted a photo of his 4-year-old son with tears streaming down his face, drool pooling around his bottom lip, clearly mid-meltdown.
 The caption: “This is my punishment for arriving at the breakfast table earlier than usual.”
-Apparently the 5-year-old and his two older brothers always eat breakfast together before mom and dad get up.
+Apparently the 4-year-old and his older brothers always ate breakfast together before mom and dad got up.
 My friend woke up early one morning, interrupted the boys’ routine, and promptly brought the world to a crashing halt.

 I know what you’re probably thinking.
 Those kids are spoiled little monsters!
 My kids would never behave/have never behaved that way.

 If your kids are still adorable babies or toddlers, bless your little cotton socks.
-Maybe you’ll get lucky and have an older child who would never throw a tantrum about something as irrational as being the shortest person in the car.
+Maybe you’ll get lucky and have an older child who would never throw a tantrum about something as irrational as breaking bananas or being the shortest person in the car.
 But don’t count on it.

-And if you have kids who are already grown and don’t remember your kids ever behaving that way, I get it.
-But I don’t necessarily buy it.
-I mean, I believe you don’t remember it, but I don’t believe that means they never did it.
-Maybe some kids never cry irrationally over random things.
-It’s possible.
+If you have kids who are already grown and don’t remember your kids ever behaving that way, I get it—but I don’t buy it.
+I mean, I believe you don’t remember them doing it, but I don’t believe that means they never did it.
+It’s possible that some kids never cry irrationally over random things.
 But I truly believe that we have the same selective amnesia with child-rearing as we do with the pain of childbirth.
-I think we forget most of the senseless, annoying, mind-numbing crying or whining our kids do.
+We forget most of the senseless, annoying, mind-numbing crying or whining our kids do.
 The major milestones and important lessons learned, we remember.
 The random, oh-my-God-my-child-is-a-raving-lunatic moments, most of us forget.
+Momnesia is a thing.

-It’s possible that I’m delusional.
+Maybe I’m delusional.
 But I’ve known too many kids who throw irrational fits to think that it’s just my own inept parenting that causes them.
 And as for spoiled?
 Nope.
-No more than any other first-world kids, who are inherently spoiled by their environment.
-As far as parenting goes, these kids have boundaries and limits and responsible parents who teach them manners and hold them accountable for their actions.
+These kids have boundaries and limits and responsible parents who teach them manners and hold them accountable for their actions.

 And that’s the conundrum, isn’t it?